 - Fluency passages to improve reading rate, accuracy and expression

 - Phonological awareness and phonics lessons, flashcards, worksheets

 - Vocabulary books, graphic organizers, word sorts and other vocabulary resources

 Leveled ReadingMore than 1000 leveled books in multiple genres and formats meet the unique needs of every student

-BenefitsReading A-Z is a one-stop destination for teachers for all their reading needs, for just a few dollars per student!
+BenefitsReading A-Z is a one-stop destination for teachers for all their reading needs.

 - Assess: benchmark books and running records to assess your students

 - Align: thousands of leveled readers to meet the needs and interests of each child

 - Practice: students practice with printable books and teachers instruct with projectable books.

 - Variety of resources: leveled readers, poetry books, alphabet materials, high-frequency word books, shared reading, literature circles, and more